statslabs/statslabs.github.io/docs/matrix/api.md

       }
   };
 ```
+Matrix arithmetic doesn’t have exactly the same mathematical properties as the matrix with typical value types,
+so we must be careful how we use such a matrix.

 `Matrix<T, N>` has its number of dimensions (its `order()`) specified as a template argument (here, N).
 Each dimension has a number of elements (its `extent()`) deduced from the initializer list or specified